Tax Consequences of Divorce During Property Division in Md

 Strategies to Reduce Tax Burdens

 There are ways to minimize taxes during property division.
-Here are a few practical tips:
+Here are a few practical tips to address the tax consequences of divorce:

 Pro Tip: